Kemps, also known as Camps, is a really enjoyable card game from the matching genre.

-The Kemps card game is playable with 4, 6 or 8 players.
+The Kemps card game is playable with 4, 6, or 8 players.
 The players will be split into teams of two players each.
-All you need to play Kemps is the standard 52-card Anglo American deck with no Jokers.
+All you need to play is the standard 52-card Anglo-American deck with no Jokers.

 The goal in Kemps is to assemble a winning hand of a four of a kind.
-Players will then issue a non-verbal signal to their teammate, indicating that the win-condition is satisfied.
+Players will then issue a non-verbal signal to their teammates, indicating that the win condition is satisfied.